Upper Aquetong Valley Historic District

 The Upper Aquetong Valley Historic District is a national historic district that is located in Solebury Township, Bucks County, Pennsylvania.

 It was added to the National Register of Historic Places in 1987.

 History and architectural features

 This district emcompasses fifty-five contributing buildings, three contributing sites, and eleven contributing structures that are located along Meeting House Road and the upper branch of Aquetong Creek.
 This district, which overlaps with the Honey Hollow Watershed National Historic Landmark, also encompasses a dozen farmsteads composed of eighteenth and nineteenth-century farmhouses with their associated outbuildings.
 A number of the houses exhibit vernacular, Federal and Georgian-style details.

 Architecturally notable buildings include the Solebury Meeting House (c.
 1806) and the Federal style John Blackfan House (c.
 1836).

-It was added to the National Register of Historic Places in 1987.